A question series (or "poll" series) presents each question one at a time.

 In the Create a new question pop-up window, scroll down to the Other section at the bottom & click Skip-Logic Rule.

-In the next pop-up window, select the question's answer that will trigger the Skip-Logic from the If User Selects drop-down menu.
-In this case, we'll chose "No" under the "Do you have military experience?" question.
+In the next pop-up window, select the question's response that will trigger the Skip-Logic from the Rule Type drop-down menu.
+We often call this the trigger question.
+In this case, we'll chose "Yes" under the "Are you a U.S. Citizen?" question: